jmmut/jmmut.github.io/_posts/2023-03-17-Hot-reloading-Rust-and-Macroquad.md

 recompiled, and I totally stole the idea.

-You can [read the code](https://github.com/jmmut/bioengineer/blob/d02bf929435a7552fa31d664d9c8a3350a7e1a4e/src/bin/hot_reload_bioengineer.rs) if you are really interested in how it's done in a more non-trivial game.
+You can [read the code](https://github.com/jmmut/bioengineer/blob/d02bf929435a7552fa31d664d9c8a3350a7e1a4e/src/bin/hot_reload_bioengineer.rs) if you are really interested in how it's done in a less trivial game.
 I decorated the calls for drawing textures and UI too.